Construction loans and owner builder mortgages

 A construction loan could help you unlock access to your dream home.
 Learn how construction loans work, and how to pay less interest while you build your new property.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-If you are looking to build your new home rather than buy an existing property, you need a different type of home loan known as a construction loan.
-A construction loan can also suit you if you are making major renovations to your existing home or to a property you have bought but which needs a bit (or a lot) of work before you call it home.
+If you are looking to build your new home or investment property, you need a different type of home loan known as a construction loan.
+A construction loan may also suit you if you are making major renovations to an existing property.
+They are similar to regular loans, with a few key differences, as outlined below.

 Construction Home Loan Offer